VatsalSy/occusage/docs/guide/sponsors.md

 # Sponsors

-Support ccusage development by becoming a sponsor!
+Support occusage development by becoming a sponsor!
 Your contribution helps maintain and improve this tool.

 ## Featured Sponsor